 This lack of understanding makes it harder to gain coverage in the aftermath of a hurricane-related event.

 When shopping for insurance, always check the financial rating of a company, especially if you live in an area that is prone to hurricanes.
 Catastrophic weather events result in large swaths of damage that may generate large losses for a particular company and can exceed their ability to pay all the claims.

-Each state has its own rules in regards to hurricane insurance.
-Talk to your insurance agent to run through all of the technicalities of your policy to make sure you can the right coverage.
+Each state has its own rules in regard to hurricane insurance.
+Talk to your insurance agent to run through all of the technicalities of your policy to make sure you can get the right coverage.